alw1746/RPI-IP-ADDRESS-DISCOVERY/README.md

 Name                           Profile  Action  Program                                           Protocol Java(TM) Platform SE binary    Public   Block   C:\program files\java\jdk1.8.0_181\bin\java.exe   UDP
 </pre>
--Change current Action from Block to Allow:
+-Change current Action from Block to Allow.
+If there are duplicate rules, Block will override any other Allows.

 **Rightclick on rule, select Properties.
 Select Action:  Allow the connection**